quantaphp/container/README.md

 `Quanta\Container` implements [Psr-11](https://www.php-fig.org/psr/psr-11/) `Psr\Container\ContainerInterface`.

 The same value is returned every time the `get($id)` method is called with the same identifier.
-It means the factory associated with the `$id` entry is executed only on the first call and the value it produced is cached to be returned on subsequent calls.
+It means the factory associated with the `$id` entry is executed only on the first call and the produced value is cached to be returned on subsequent calls.
 This is especially important when the value is an object because the same instance is returned when retrieved multiple times.

-Factories can be added and overwritten after initialization but the container is immutable so nothing can change its state when it is consumed.
+Factories can be added and overwritten after initialization but the container is immutable so nothing can change its state while it is consumed.

 The `get($id)` methods can throw two different exceptions:

-- `Quanta\Container\NotFoundException` when no `$id` entry is definedss
+- `Quanta\Container\NotFoundException` when no `$id` entry is defined

 - `Quanta\Container\ContainerException` wrapped around any exception thrown from the factory